 Discussion

-(Almeida et al., 2014; Xiao & Yamauchi, 2017)Experiment 3 incorporated an additional practice session that was intended to decrease the proportion of excluded trials.
-Interestingly, although the overall number of excluded trials did not change, a trend was seen in the proportion of each exclusion reason.
-It seems that late responses became less prominent at the expense of having more short reaches, slow movements, early responses, and incorrect answers.
-Since late responses were the most prominent cause for failure in experiment 2, it is possible that participants in experiment 3 mainly focused on reducing their response time, causing them to respond too quickly and have short trajectories.
-If these hasty responses were executed before adequate processing of the target was done, they were more likely to result in an incorrect answer.
-Consequently, the probability for corrective movements increased, which accounted for the higher rate of long movement durations.
+Experiment 3 incorporated a prolonged practice session in order to decrease the number of excluded trials and improve the probability of detecting the unconscious effects.
+The results demonstrated the anticipated congruency effect on the reaching trajectories, as was evident by the bias towards the incorrect answer in the incongruent trials.
+This bias was expressed in a decrease in the reach area for incongruent trials.
+The results are in-line with previous papers that found a larger Area Under the Curve (AUC) (Almeida et al., 2014; Xiao & Yamauchi, 2017) for incongruent trials.

-Even though the expected decrease in excluded trials did not occur, the results of experiment 3 did demonstrate the anticipated congruency effect.
-The conflict between the invisible prime and the target was reflected in the trajectory's bias towards the incorrect answer in the incongruent trials.
-This bias was expressed as a decrease in the reach area and an increase in the traveled distance for incongruent trials.
-The similar reaction time between the conditions and longer movement duration in the incongruent condition indicated that the conflict was processed during the movement, not before.
+Surprisingly, the additional practice day in Experiment 3 did not significantly reduce the participants' response time or proportion of excluded trials, and was therefore forgone in the next experiment.

 Exp 4

 The last experiment included in this thesis was a preregistered one [ref], aimed at examining whether motion tracking is preferable over keyboard responses when studying unconscious processing.
 To do so, Experiment 4 included both motion tracking and keyboard responses sessions, allowing me to compare the sensitivity of both measures on an identical task.
-My approach followed the one by Xiao et al., (2015), but… .
+My approach followed the one by Xiao et al., (2015), but replaced the mouse response with a more intuitive and less effortful reaching response which does not constrain free movement.
+Additionally, I improved the validity of the unconscious results by applying a rigorous awareness detection procedure that includes both an objective awareness measure (prime 2-forced-choice recognition) and a subjective trial by trial awareness measure (PAS).
+Contrastingly to Xiao et al [ref] which used an awareness measure on a separate block, awareness in my experiment was estimated on the trials of the main task.
 Since experiment 3 have shown that additional practice does not improve the number of valid trials, a separate training day was not included in experiment 4, and only one practice block was used for each session.
 To prevent fatigue, each session included half the number of trials (after testing that the effect found in Exp.
 3 is found also when half the trials are used).
-In accordance with previous findings [ref to Xiao, but see ref to dehaene] we expect that the effect found in motion tracking (namely, the reach area variable) would produce a larger congruency effect than the effect in the keyboard session (RT variable).
+In accordance with previous findings I expected the effect found in the motion tracking session (namely, the reach area variable) would produce a larger congruency effect than the effect in the keyboard session (RT variable) [ref to Xiao, but see ref to Dehaene were a large effect was found using a keyboard].

 Methods